martin-ockajak/automorph/README.md

 # Important

-**This is a preview of an upcoming to be published release.
-Please do not use it for any purpose other than review.**
+**This is a preview of an upcoming release.
+Please do not attempt to use it but feel free to review.**

 <br>
 <br>